 - allocate a person who is going to look into your complaint

 - write all of this down in a complaints resolution plan, for you to sign and keep a copy of

 - keep you updated on progress throughout your complaint

 - make sure that you get a full written response from the person who’s dealing with your complaint

 Stage Two (formal investigation)

-If you’re not happy with the outcome of the Stage One investigation, you can ask the Complaints Manager for a formal investigation into the matter.
+If you’re not happy with the outcome of the Stage One investigation, you can ask the Customer Feedback and Improvement team for a formal investigation into the matter.

 As part of this stage of your complaint we will:

 - ask you why you weren’t satisfied with how your complaint has been dealt with and about any issues that you think still haven’t been addressed

 - appoint a complaints investigating officer from the council to look into your complaint